 You can beat Inheritance Tax by giving away assets, setting up a trust or changing your will.
 Make sure you pay attention to the legal details and tax consequences.

-If you’re married or in a civil partnership, you can give anything you own to your spouse or civil partner – so your estate won’t have to pay Inheritance Tax on what the gift’s worth.
+If you’re married or in a civil partnership, you can give anything you own to your spouse or civil partner (unless your spouse was born outside the UK, in which case the amount you can give away might be limited), so your estate won’t have to pay Inheritance Tax on what the gift’s worth.

 There are different rules if your spouse or civil partner’s permanent home is outside the UK.
 The rules are very complicated so make sure you take advice before doing anything.

 Give to family members or friends